GeorgeChirikov/FoodieDiary/docs/UI/Camera.md

    - ML Kit processes frames from the camera feed.
    - Detects EAN13 barcodes and extracts relevant data.

-3. **UI Feedback**:
-   - Highlights detected barcodes in the camera preview.
-   - Displays a success message when a barcode is scanned.

-4. **Data Storage**:
+3. **Data Storage**:
-   - Scanned barcodes are saved in the Room database for future reference.
+   - Scanned new barcodes open a form to save the item to the database.
+   - Existing barcodes display a popup with item details.

 ---

 ## Navigation
 The Camera View is accessible from:
-- **Home View**: Tap the camera icon to open the Camera View.
+- **Home View**: Tap the "Scan Barcode" button to open the Camera View.
+- **Navigation Drawer**: Select "Scan EAN" to access the Camera View.

 ---